 Fleas are visible to the naked eye.

-Take a close look at any wood furniture where you think fleas might be hiding.
+Take a close look at any wood furniture where you think fleas might be hiding, including the bed if it’s made from wood.
 Be sure to look under the armrests, under the seats of chairs, in dark corners, and in cracks in the wood, to see if you can find insects that look like fleas.

 When you find what you think might be a flea, catch it.